 Speak to your home lender’s hardship department or your local council.
 Negotiate a hardship arrangement.
 Even if you are applying for your super you still need to negotiate a hardship arrangement while you do this.
 Speak to a financial counsellor (call the National Debt Helpline on 1800 007 007) or get legal advice about all options available to you.

-Contact your super fund and check that they will release your super on compassionate grounds if approved by DHS.
+Contact your super fund and check that they will release your super on compassionate grounds if approved by the ATO.

-- You will need a letter from your lender, council or other creditor on its letterhead to give to DHS which:
+You will need a letter from your lender, council or other creditor on its letterhead to give to the ATO which:

 - is dated;